theupdateframework/pep-on-pypi-with-tuf/README.rst

 When a repository compromise has been detected, the integrity of three types of information must be validated.
-First, if the online keys of the repository have been compromised, they can be revoked by having the binned role key signs new role metadata delegating to a new key.
+First, if the online keys of the repository have been compromised, they can be revoked by having the bins role key signs new role metadata delegating to a new key.
 Second, the role metadata on the repository may have been changed.
 This would impact the metadata that is signed by online keys.
 Any role information created since the last period should be